FarisPalayi/Order-summary-component/README.md

 - I learned some new git commands as well:
   - `git add -p` : It can be used to stage only the desired changes to git. i.e. it'll make it possible to stage/add chunks/hunks of changes rather than all the changes.
   - `git reflog` - Kinda like `git log`, but gives more info.
 It can be used to undo even a hard reset.
   - `git merge --abort` - To abort a merge and go back.
-Useful when there are a lot of merge conflicts and you simply go back to pervious state.
+Useful when there are a lot of merge conflicts and you simply wanna go back to the previous state.
   - `git reset --merge` - to reset a merge.
 Like resetting(going back to) a commit, but for merges.
+- Furthermore, I implemented a bunch of best practices that I've heard before like,
+  - Don't show a user a button that does not work (UX) <!--! add more if there's any -->

 ### How it's done